U.S. Treasury official charged with leaks linked to Russia probe

 Edwards, 40, was expected to make an initial appearance in Virginia federal court later in the day.
 A lawyer for Edwards could not immediately be reached for comment.

 Matt Mittenthal, a spokesman for BuzzFeed, had no immediate comment.
+FinCEN did not immediately respond to a request for comment.

 Suspicious activity reports are submitted by banks to alert law enforcement to potentially illegal transactions.
-Prosecutors said that beginning in October 2017, Edwards disclosed suspicious activity reports connected to Manafort and his longtime associate Rick Gates, the Russian embassy and accused Russian agent Maria Butina.
+Prosecutors said beginning in October 2017, Edwards disclosed suspicious activity reports connected to Manafort and his longtime associate Rick Gates, accused Russian agent Maria Butina, the Russian embassy and a unit of Prevezon Holdings Ltd, a corporation owned by Russian businessman Denis Katsyv.

 The disclosures were reported in a series of articles in BuzzFeed related to Special Counsel Robert Mueller’s investigation of possible coordination between U.S. President Donald Trump’s 2016 election campaign and Russia, according to prosecutors.